Portraits Of Resilience: How 19 Women Around The Globe Face The Pandemic

 Activist With A Rap Side Hustle

-On a mid-September Saturday night in Wuhan, China, Deng Ge, founder of the hip hop record label Bad Commune, walked into 404 Club.
-Her label was co-hosting a hip hop party at the bustling venue, and hundreds of fans gathered to see the show.
+On a mid-September Saturday night in Wuhan, China, Deng Ge, founder of the hip-hop record label Bad Commune, walked into 404 Club.
+Her label was co-hosting a hip-hop party at the bustling venue, and hundreds of fans gathered to see the show.

 The sounds of music mixed with people cheering on the dance floor was deafening.
 Only a few people in the audience were wearing a mask.
 It's hard to imagine that this was the same city that had been at the center of the pandemic just a few months ago.